outscale/terraform-provider-outscale/website/docs/d/snapshots.html.markdown

 The following attributes are exported:

-* `snapshot_set.N` - Information about one or more snapshots; each described with the following attributes.
+* `snapshot_set.N` - Information about one or more snapshots; each described with the following attributes:
   - `progress` - The progress of the snapshot, as a percentage.
   - `status` - The state of the snapshot (in-queue| pending | completed).
   - `owner_alias` - The account alias of the owner of the snapshot.